Last updated: 09/27/2021

 Note: Hubstaff is not a keylogging program.
 It does not know what you are typing; rather, Hubstaff merely records whether your keyboard is active or inactive.
 All Hubstaff screenshots are uploaded via SSL over the standard HTTPS port (443).
 Our input clients do all screenshot uploading directly to Amazon S3 (screenshots never pass through our server).
 We do not upload keystrokes.
 (We do not even store keystrokes locally.)
 We upload the total seconds within a 10 min block that there was "activity" and the total seconds "worked" roughly every 10 minutes.
 This is done via a separate queue within the client which uses SSL (port 443).
 Additionally, your screenshots are obfuscated on Amazon's servers.

 Information collected by the Hubstaff mobile app (iOS and Android): Hubstaff uses the GPS device on your phone to store its location and display this on a map at Hubstaff.com and your mobile device.
 This data is only collected if the mobile app is being used.
+Your mobile device operating system may provide additional options for you to control the collection and use of this information by the Hubstaff mobile app.

 Other web technologies: Our Service Providers (defined below) may also use other standard web-based technologies to analyze your movements while accessing our Services.
 The technologies include web "beacons," "pixel tags," and "clear gifs."
 These technologies help us ascertain the effectiveness of our product and service campaigns and marketing programs, allow us to customize the services offered on or through our websites, and help determine the best use for websites content, and product and service offerings.
 Some of this information, including the IP address, may be stored on our Service Provider’s server logs, and may be available for extended periods of time.